CelsoSantos/keycloak-labs-base/README.md

 ## Known issues

-This implementation suffers from two issues:
+This implementation suffers from the following issues:

-- AccessTokens being generated fail to pass validation and request movies, with the error message: `401: Unauthorized.
-Token has invalid signature`
-- The very first token that is issued, does not comply with the expected format/fields.
+- The very first token that is issued, does not comply with the expected format/fields as some of them are missing.
 However, a page refresh will produce the accessToken in the expected format.
-Still, this token suffers from an invalid signature.

 Check [LOGS.md](LOGS.md) for a capture of the logs/tokens produced by keycloak/